javalikescript/webview-c/README.md

 It uses Cocoa/WebKit on macOS, gtk-webkit2 on Linux and MSHTML (IE10/11) or Edge (Chromium) on Windows.

 This library is a fork of the [webview](https://github.com/zserge/webview/tree/9c1b0a888aa40039d501c1ea9f60b22a076a25ea) library.
+The goal of this fork is mainly to retain the support of MinGW, the C language and the IE fallback on Windows.

 A [Lua binding](https://github.com/javalikescript/lua-webview) is available.